 Students read “I love My Hair!” and discuss how hair can be different colors, textures, and hair.
 They then use oil pastels to add lines to represent texture in their hair (straight, wavy, curly, etc.)

-Day 6: We will learn how to use shapes to draw our facial features.
+Day 6: We will use shapes to draw our facial features.

 Students use a mirror to draw their eyes and mouth on a separate sheet of paper.

-Day 7: We will use lines to finish the face on our self-portrait collage.
+Day 7: We will use lines to add details to our self-portraits.

 Students cut out and glue their eyes and mouth.
 They then use crayons to draw their nose and eyebrows.